May 16, 2020 1 Comment

 Oolong Fat Burner Recipe

 Of all the different tea varieties, Ti Quan Yin Oolong is believed to be the most effective fat burner.
-When combined with cleansing cucumber, energizing ginger, and alkalizing lemon, the only thing you’ve got to lose is inches!
+When combined with refreshing mint, energizing ginger, and alkalizing lemon, the only thing you’ve got to lose is stubborn fat!

-Steep 2 teaspoons of Ti Quan Yin Oolong in 2 cups of hot water for 3 minutes.
-Strain and chill.
+- 2 teaspoons of Ti Quan Yin Oolong

 Hi everyone.
 You have such a nice website and It’s fun to read about all the different effects tea has on our various ailments… That said, When I make oolong and ginger tea is it proper to steep the oolong while infusing several slices of fresh ginger?
 I would like to drink it cold w/ ice as I live in the desert.
 What do the experts suggest?